Fachhochschule Wedel University of Applied Sciences

 The Fachhochschule Wedel University of Applied Sciences gGmbH is one of the few private but non-profit universities of applied sciences in Germany.
-It is state-recognized and offers eleven twelve bachelor's and six eight master's degrees in the fields of computer science, technology and economics.
+It is state-recognized and offers thirteen bachelor's and nine master's degrees in the fields of computer science, technology and economics.
 It is located on the western outskirts of Hamburg in Schleswig-Holstein and is financed through tuition fees, a state grant and third-party funding.

 The FH Wedel University of Applied Sciences is a family company and has been run by the third generation of the founder's grandson, Eike Harms, since it was founded in 1969 (as of November 2018).
 There are currently around 1,350 students enrolled at the university.

 History

 The FH Wedel University of Applied Sciences has been a family business for three generations: founded in 1969 by Helmut Harms, his son Dirk Harms took over the management of the university in 1977.
-In 2010, Eike Harms, the founder's grandson, became university president and is still in charge of the university today (as of November 2020).
+In 2010, Eike Harms, the founder's grandson, became university president and is still in charge of the university today (as of January 2026).

 The history of the university goes back to 1969.
 At that time, the Physics and Technical School (PTL) Wedel became the FH Wedel University of Applied Sciences Wedel and laid the foundation for the education of students at university level.
 The educational establishment was retained and still functions as a partner institution today.

 The first course at the FH Wedel University of Applied Sciences was Computer Engineering, followed in 1979 by the course in Business Informatics.
 Over the years, not only have new buildings been built and a non-profit company as a private sponsor and a development association founded, but also study abroad and dual studies have been introduced and a number of new courses have been launched: